geb/geb/doc/manual/src/chapters/110-testing.md

 It is possible to both:

  - Write your own [Cucumber-JVM][cucumber-jvm] steps that manipulate Geb
- - Use a library of pre-built steps that driver Geb to do many common tasks
+ - Use a library of pre-built steps that drives Geb to do many common tasks

 ### Writing your own steps